eloycoto/evim/README.md

 - dpkg-search -> To see installed packeges
 - change-dns -> To use google dns
 - iroute -> Create a new route $1 -> Netork $2 -> gateway
+- gitSetUser -> Set git user and email to my personal data :-)

 #### Vpnc